vineet-reddy/SeizureScoreAI/README.md

 Knowledge Graph + RAG system with LLMs to predict Engel scores for seizure outcomes.

-This project builds upon an original AI ATL Hackathon project developed by [Name 1], [Name 2], [Name 3], and [Name 4].
+This project builds upon an original AI ATL Hackathon project developed by [Vineet Reddy](https://github.com/vineet-reddy), [Viresh Pati](https://github.com/vireshpati), [MukProgram](https://github.com/MukProgram), and [Sachi Goel](https://github.com/computer-s-2).

+Ananda Badari ([abadari3](https://github.com/abadari3)) helped develop the logic for the knowledge graph predicting ILAE and Engel scores.

 The hackathon prototype served as a foundation for this more comprehensive system, which now aims to predict Engel scores from clinical notes in order to assist with seizure outcome assessments.

 ## Project Overview